rysummers/rysummers/README.md

 ## Introduction

-👋 Hi there!
-I'm Ryan, a finance-turned-biostatistician focused on improving how we use and apply statistical methods in public health and medicine.
-My journey has evolved from analyzing financial data to focusing on the proper use and application of advanced statistical methods in publich health and medicine.
+Hi there!
+I'm Ryan, a finance-turned-biostatistician passionate about improving how statistical methods are applied in public health and medicine.
+My journey began with analyzing financial data and has since evolved into ensuring the proper use of advanced statistical techniques in medical research.

 ## My Path

-🔄 Career Pivot: I made the leap from finance to biostatistics, driven by a desire to apply my analytical skills to meaningful medical research.
+Career Pivot: I made the leap from finance to biostatistics, driven by a desire to apply my analytical skills to meaningful medical research.

-🏥 Recent Project: I've just wrapped up work as a statistical consultant on a retrospective study on pediatric orbital cellulitis in Colorado.
-This project allowed me to apply techniques like generalized linear mixed models (GzLMM) and calculating standardized incidence rates to paint a clear picture of the population affected by this disease.
+Recent Project: Most recently, I worked as a statistical consultant on a retrospective study of pediatric orbital cellulitis in Colorado.
+This project involved applying methods such as generalized linear mixed models (GzLMM) and calculating standardized incidence rates to provide a clear picture of the affected population.

 ## What I Bring to the Table

-💻 Tech Stack: I'm proficient in R, SAS and Python, using these tools to wrangle data and apply advanced analytical techniques.
+Tech Stack: Proficient in R, SAS, and Python for data wrangling and advanced analysis.

-📊 Skills: My toolkit includes exploratory data analysis, statistical testing, and data visualization.
-I'm also diving into the world of machine learning to expand my capabilities.
+Skills: Experienced in exploratory data analysis, statistical testing, and data visualization.
+Currently expanding into machine learning to broaden my toolkit.

-🧠 Approach: I believe in the power of evidence-based healthcare decisions and strive to provide insights that can drive meaningful change.
+Approach: I believe in evidence-based healthcare decision-making and strive to provide insights that drive meaningful change.

 ## What I'm Looking For

-🔍 I'm on the hunt for exciting opportunities in biostatistics or data science within the medical research field.
+I'm seeking opportunities in biostatistics and data science, particularly those focused on advancing genetic research.

 ## Let's Connect!

-🤝 I'm always eager to learn and grow.
+I'm always eager to learn and grow.
 If you have suggestions on skills I should add to my repertoire or if you'd like to collaborate, please reach out!

-📂 Don't forget to check out my project portfolio below to see some of my work in action.

 ## Skills